Twilight of the Mind

 12 lbs.
 14” x 11” x 6”

 Every spark of thought is a synapse—brief, charged, and alive in its moment.
-Across the brain’s intricate networks, these sparks give rise to memory, identity, and awareness.
+Across the brain’s intricate networks, these sparks give rise to memory, identity, perception, and awareness.
+Over time, the mind does not simply diminish; it changes.
+Neural pathways are revised by age and experience, and what was once immediate may become more selective, distilled, and resonant.

-The sculptural form reflects this condition.
-Its surface suggests a cortex under strain—folded, pitted, and eroded by time.
-Embedded metallic spheres punctuate the terrain, functioning as mnemonic markers: isolated memories that persist even as surrounding structure degrades.
-Polished and reflective, they hold fragments of the present within them, collapsing past and observer into a single moment of recognition.
+Twilight of the Mind reflects this condition.
+Its surface suggests a cortex shaped by time—folded, weathered, and deeply inscribed by experience rather than merely worn by loss.
+Embedded metallic spheres punctuate the terrain as mnemonic markers: luminous points of memory that continue to endure even as the surrounding field becomes more complex and uneven.
+Polished and reflective, they gather the present into themselves, joining observer and recollection in a single moment of recognition.